MaterializeInc/materialize/doc/user/content/sql/create-index.md

 Create an index with an expression to improve query performance over a frequent used expression and avoid building downstream views to apply the function like the one used in the example: `upper()`.
-Take into account that aggregations like `count()` are not possible to use as expressions.
+Take into account that aggregations like `count()` cannot be used as expressions.

 ## Related pages